abzycake/abdullahs-challenge-1/README.md

 ## How to Use

-1. Open `index.html` in a web browser.
+1. Open the link in a browser

 ## File Structure